RobotLocomotion/drake-external-examples/drake_cmake_installed/src/pcl/README.md

 These examples are designed to illustrate and exercise build and execution of a project that depends on both Drake and PCL.

-This has been tested and is currently officially supported on Ubuntu Xenial (16.04).
+This has only been tested on Ubuntu Xenail (16.04) which is no longer supported by Drake.
+This has not yet been tested on Ubuntu Bionic (18.04).

 ## Drake-PCL Caveats